Many of the nation’s most routine animal farming practices would be illegal if perpetrated against cats and dogs.

-Remember that although it might be easier to relate to mammals, there’s no doubt that birds are intelligent and can suffer.
+Although it might be easier to relate to mammals, there’s no doubt that birds are intelligent and can suffer.
 There’s also scientific evidence that fish feel pain and can recognize themselves in a mirror, showing that they have self-awareness.

 Because it takes more small animals to feed someone, it makes the most sense not to switch from eating one species of animal to another, but rather to cut back on all animal products at a pace you find sustainable.

 According to a 2016 Harris poll, there are approximately 3.7 million adult vegans in the U.S., up from half a million in the mid-1990s.